Kristupelis/ArduinoNano-GUI-for-Pimatic/README.md

 		gcc -o VhduinoU VhduinoU.c

 8. Open VSPE and load the configuration file (ser2net.vspe).
 You can dowload VSPE here: https://eterlogic.com/Products.VSPE_Download.html.
 Then change the IP address in TcpClient device to the same as your **virtual machine**.
-Leave the port as it is.
+Leave the port as it is (2000).
 It should look something like this:

    ![VSPE example](https://github.com/user-attachments/assets/5ab0cbd7-219e-4a6e-b750-aaa7aff8b42e)